Message from the Vice President

 If a student’s financial aid application is complete, but admission requirements have not been met, then financial aid will not be applied to the student's bill until the admissions process is complete.

-If financial aid is complete and a student has a credit on their account, the refund will be issued by the Student Business Office.
+If financial aid is complete and a student has a credit on their account, the stipend will be issued by the Student Business Office.
 Please note the dates on the calendar when excess funds will be available.

 Further inquiries about financial aid can be directed to Financial Assistance in the Cardwell Welcome Center.